 To add a Widget, find the required feature and click the large green + button.
 By default, the new Widget is positioned in an empty column and Targetprocess’ Dashboard software will try to fill any empty spaces.
 You can always reposition Widgets later using drag and drop.

 When you are done, click on Finish setup at the top right corner.

-Actions you can perform on widgets:
+Actions you can perform on Widgets:

-A detailed review of widgets is available here.
+See a detailed review of Widgets here.

 There are many different use cases for Dashboards.
 You will likely create many dashboards for different needs.
 Here are some examples that might be useful.

 We're here to help!
 Just contact our friendly support team